JohanChristianJespersen/KTB1-mRNA/README.md

     - _T_402_ - Buffer tank: Script for simulating Tank T-402 in the process.
     - _T_501_ - Buffer tank: Script for simulating Tank T-501 in the process.
     - _M_501_ - Dynamic mixer: Script for simulating the mixer in the process.
+    -
     - _AC_Chromatography_ - Affinity Chromatography: Script for simulating intermediate purification in the process.

-    - _AEX_Chromatography_ -
+    - _AEX_Chromatography_ - Anion Exchange Chromatography: Script for simulating initial purification Column AEX-201:204 in the process.

-    - _AEX_Chromatography2_ -
+    - _AEX_Chromatography2_ - Anion Exchange Chromatography: Script for simulation polishing Column AEX-301:304 in the process.

-    - _HIC_Chromatography_ - Hydrophobic Interaction Chromatography: Script for simulating polishing based on a two-component system in the process.
+    - _HIC_Chromatography_ - Hydrophobic Interaction Chromatography: Script for simulating polishing Column XX based on a two-component system in the process.

     - _Alkalinelysis_ -

     - _Degradation_reactor_

     - _IVT_ -

     - _Linearization_ -

 # Installation and Usage